quantaliz/solaibot/README.md

 *   **📊 Performance Insights:** Real-time benchmarks (TTFT, decode speed, latency).
 *   **🧩 Compatible with other Models:** Test your local LiteRT `.litertlm` models.
 *   **🔗 Developer Resources:** Quick links to model cards and source code.

+### Most importantly
+*   **🔐 Solana Wallet Integration:** Connect your Phantom or Backpack wallet to enable token-gated prompts, NFT-based model access, and signed AI transactions.
+*   **🧾 x402 payments:** Use your private agent to make payments for services online using Solana
+---

 ## Hackathon
 This project has been developed for: